-The airbag jacket for motorcyclists (horseriders) is a long-standing Hungarian invention.
+The airbag jacket for motorcyclists (horseriders and in recent times for skiers) is a long-standing Hungarian invention.
 It was officially registered in 1976,

 published in 1977.
 Inventor: Tamás Straub.
 You can look at the original documents of the invention here, below.
 Copies are available from the